Everyday, Again

 Then you will know I am truly listening to what you say.

-If I can remember to do all of this in every interaction I have:
+And only when I remember to do all of this in every interaction I have:

 Then, only Then, will I be a great listener!